vitalets/playwright-network-cache/README.md

 #### Cache expiration
 By default responses are cached forever, until you manually delete cache files.
-You can cache this behavior by providing `ttlMinutes` option to specific request, or setting `NETWORK_CACHE_TTL` globally.
+You can change this behavior by providing `ttlMinutes` option for specific request, or setting `NETWORK_CACHE_TTL` globally.

 Set cache expiration delay for 1 hour for specific request: